-At Bledlow Ridge classteachers are responsible and accountable for the progress of all children in their class.
+At Bledlow Ridge class teachers are responsible and accountable for the progress of all children in their class.
 We provide three levels of support:

-Wave 1 - high quality teaching which is skilfully differentiated to support individual needs is the best first approach for all children.
+Wave 1 - high quality teaching which is skilfully differentiated by the class teacher to support individual needs is the best first approach for all children.

 Wave 2 - there are times when despite this, some pupils do not make good progress towards their desired level of outcome.
-At this point, the classteacher, with input from the pupil and their parents/carers, will review the possible barriers preventing progress.
-Once these have been identified, appropriate short term interventions will begin.
+At this point, the classteacher, with input from the pupil and if appropriate, their parents/carers, will review the possible barriers preventing progress.
+Once these have been identified, appropriate short-term interventions will begin.
 At this stage the pupil may be added to the SEND register under the category of SEND support.

 Wave 3 - if a pupil is still not making expected progress despite high quality teaching and wave 2 support, something different needs to be done.
-The classteacher and SENCo will review all the information gathered and discuss the next steps with parents/carers.
-The four stage process of assess, plan, do, review (see below) will be used.
+The class teacher, with input from the SENCo, will review all the information gathered and discuss the next steps with parents/carers.
+The four-stage process of assess, plan, do, review (see below) will be used.
 At this stage the pupil will already be recorded on the SEND register under the category of SEND support.